ThreeMonth03/DSW_Translation_tool/readme.md

 - `translation/zh_Hant/tree` is structurally valid
 - the checked-in tree and generated PO are still in sync
 - the checked-in diff matches the current PO review
+- the checked-in outline matches the current tree progress

 In normal translation work, `make test-translation` should pass after `make sync` or `make sync-watch`.